DigitalSlideArchive/HistomicsTK/docs/histomicstk.rst

 histomicstk
 ============

-This histomicstk package contains algorithms for fundamentation image analysis tasks including color normalization, color deconvolution, filtering to enhance commonly found objects/structures, cell/nuclei segmentation, feature extraction, and tissue detection.
+This histomicstk package contains algorithms for fundamental image analysis tasks including color normalization, color deconvolution, filtering to enhance commonly found objects/structures, cell/nuclei segmentation, feature extraction, and tissue detection.
 It also contains algorithms and workflows to parse annotations polygons into masks for training and validating algorithms